kylesull30/GradesCalculator/Assignment6/UseCaseModel.md

 	3.1 The application is on the Bill QR Code screen.

-	3.2 The user touches the "X" button.
+	3.2 The customer touches the "X" button.

 	3.3 The application returns to the shopping mode screen.

-	3.4 The user touches the "X" button.
+	3.4 The customer touches the "X" button.

 	3.5 The application closes.